KULeuven-Diepenbeek/appdev-course/content/android/views.md

     android:layout_height="0dp" />
 ```

 Besides the `activity_main.xml` file, we'll need a second XML file to design the layout of a **single item** in the list.
 This will get repeated and/or recycled by the `RecyclerView` class.
 All we need to do is to add a `TextView` and a `Checkbox`---just like in the screenshot above.
 The root layout can be a `ConstraintLayout`, just like any other activity.

 Give the root a `android:layout_height` value of only `100dp`, otherwise every item will be the size of the entire screen.
+If only a single item appears in your recyclerview, you likely have made a layout mistake---double-check your width, height, and constrained properties in the XML files.

 {{% notice note %}}
-Do not forget to add the Gradle dependency `implementation("androidx.recyclerview:recyclerview:1.2.1")` (this is `.ktx`-specific syntax!)!
+For recent versions of `androidx.core`, it is _not_ necessary to add a separate dependency for the recyler view components.
+However, for version 1.6 and older, you will need to add the Gradle dependency `androidx.recyclerview:recyclerview:1.2.1`.
 {{% /notice %}}